GuilanITS/Caltech-Pedestrian-YOLO/README.md

 # Caltech Pedestrian to YOLO Converter

 This repository provides a set of tools to prepare [Caltech Pedestrian dataset](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/ "Caltech Pedestrian dataset") to the format of YOLO object detector.
-The toolbox contains three main modules for preparing Caltech Pedestrian data for YOLO, described as below:
+The toolbox contains three main modules for preparing Caltech Pedestrian data for different versions of YOLO, described as below:

 - **Image Generator:** Generates a set of `.png` images from Caltech Pedestrian `.seq` files.
 By feeding the root directory that contains `set00X` folders in the `config` file, the process of generating images can start.
 - **Annotation Generator:** Generates a set of `.txt` annotation (label) files from Caltech Pedestrian `.vbb` files.
-- **Plotter:** Draw bounding boxes using annotations on sample generated images.
+- **Plot Annotations:** Draws bounding boxes using annotations on sample generated images.
+The output will be a video file showing the consequent frames and drawn labels.
 You need to run this module after the two above.

 Please note that set00-set05 are training data and the rest (i.e., set06-set10) are test data ([see link](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/ "see link")).